DanielGavin/ols/README.md

 # ols
 Language server for Odin.
 This project is still in early development.

-NOTE: Linux and MacOS is having issues compilling with correct binaries, and are therefore not currently supported.(You might be lucky if they work with opt:0)
+NOTE: Linux and MacOS are not actively being supported, this will change when Odin makes them into first class citizens.

 ![Procedure example](images/completion.gif)